Treasures of Grace

 Our goal is to encourage modesty in our community and avoid drawing attention to the individual's physical presentation.
 Any questionable clothing will be addressed by Leadership with the student and parent.

-Parents are encouraged to remind their children that there will be no acceptable public displays of affection at Co-op, no matter the age of the child.
+Parents are encouraged to remind their children that there will be no acceptable romantic public displays of affection at Co-op.
 This includes hand-holding, hugging (front and side), kissing, etc.

 Technology Policy: